AdrianCGallo/starter-academic/content/publication/19 Gallo SSSA Roots to Regolith/index.md

 projects:
 ---

+#### TLDR

 This presentation, focusing on the NEON collaboration, is the culmination of two-thirds of my dissertation.
-Not all the data were available (don't extract lipids in plastic falcon tubes because plasticizers screw up the GC-MS signal) but we had a significant portion of across ecosystem & down soil profile information that we could produce a reasonable story.
+Not all the data were available (PSA: don't extract lipids in plastic falcon tubes because plasticizers screw up the GC-MS signal) but we had a significant portion of across ecosystem & down soil profile information that we could produce a reasonable story.
 One that runs contrary to some research on where soil carbon comes from and how long it may stick around.

-You can either download the [presentation PDF](https://drive.google.com/file/d/1sEYm8lM42BN_g6KANlti9G_B-C-CulYc/view?usp=sharing).
-Or, if you prefer to watch the video recording, you can do so through the [Soil Science Society of America conference website](https://scisoc.confex.com/scisoc/2019am/meetingapp.cgi/Paper/122599).
+You can download the original [presentation PDF](https://drive.google.com/file/d/1sEYm8lM42BN_g6KANlti9G_B-C-CulYc/view?usp=sharing).
+Or, if you can watch the [recorded video](https://scisoc.confex.com/scisoc/2019am/meetingapp.cgi/Paper/122599) through the Soil Science Society of America conference website.